How-To Guide

 Audit your current posting cadence

 Before planning new content, review your last 4 weeks of posts.
-Count total posts per platform, identify your highest-performing formats, and note gaps in your posting schedule.
+Count total posts per platform, identify the formats that beat your baseline, and note gaps in your posting schedule.
 This baseline tells you where to focus.

 • Export your analytics into a spreadsheet for easy comparison

-• Flag any posts that got 2x+ your average engagement — these are your proven formats
+• Flag any posts that beat your average engagement — these are your validated formats

 Research trending formats in your niche

 Spend 20 minutes scanning what is working in your niche right now.
-Look at top-performing competitors and trending creators.
+Look at strong competitors and trending creators.
 Focus on format structures (hook type, pacing, transitions) rather than copying content.
-Add your profile link to Superdirector to get a viral feed filtered to your specific niche.
+Add your profile link to Superdirector to get a reference feed filtered to your specific niche.

-• Use the viral feed to skip manual scrolling — it surfaces formats ranked by momentum in your niche
+• Use the reference feed to skip manual scrolling — it surfaces formats ranked by momentum in your niche

 Map content to your weekly calendar